datatrails/datatrails-python/_sources/runner/events_count.rst.txt

-:code:`asset_label` must match the :code:`asset_label` field of a previous creation step (:code:`ASSETS_CREATE` or :code:`ASSETS_CREATE_IF_NOT_EXISTS`) for which the authorised credentials have Event write access.
+:code:`asset_label` must match the :code:`asset_label` field of a previous creation step (:code:`ASSETS_CREATE` or :code:`ASSETS_CREATE_IF_NOT_EXISTS`) for which the authorized credentials have Event write access.

 :code:`props`, :code:`attrs` and :code:`asset_attrs` are optional.